 End-to-end QoS support for Remote UE is provided by splitting the QoS between the two PC5 links between the source UE and target UE.
 QoS splitting configuration can be provided from PCF as part of policy to both Remote UE and Relay UE or the QoS splitting can be managed by the Relay UE based on the end-to-end QoS needs.
 For QoS handling, Sol#31 can be considered as the starting point for the normative work.

-The following are taken as interim conclusions for the L2 UE-to-UE Relay:
+The following are taken as concluded for the L2 UE-to-UE Relay:

 - No showstopper has been identified by SA WG2 for L2 UE-to-UE solution.
 SA WG2 recommends L2 UE-to-UE Relay proceed into normative work.